 Authentication assures that your device interacts with a reliable server, while encryption renders the connection unreadable to hackers.

 With the varying methods for these two functionalities, VPN users can experience different speeds and security levels depending on the protocol.

 Some protocols can sacrifice encryption to achieve better speed and vice-versa for more security.
-Therefore, it’s essential to learn these protocols that emphasize different components of the data transmission process.
+Therefore, learning these protocols that emphasize different components of the data transmission process is essential.

 Common Types of VPN Protocols